kyleweishaar-zz/JIRA-postman/README.md

 1. Install `npm` (if you don't already have it).

     Download [here](https://www.npmjs.com/get-npm).

+    When setting up the installer, make sure that npm/node are added to your PATH.

+1. Restart Git Bash.

 1. Install dependencies.

-    From the root folder, run the following command to install the dependencies:
+    From the root folder (c/git/JIRA-postman), run the following command to install the dependencies:

     ```bash
     npm install